On the number of components of a complete intersection of real quadrics: Introduction

 \subsection{Statement of the problem and principal results}

 The question on the maximal number of connected components that a real projective variety of a given (multi-)degree may have remains one of the most difficult and least understood problems in topology of real algebraic varieties.
 Besides the trivial case of varieties of dimension zero, essentially the only general situation where this problem is solved is that of curves: the answer is given by the famous Harnack inequality in the case of plane curves \cite{Harnack}, and by a combination of the Castelnuovo--Halphen \cite{Castel}, \cite{Halphen} and Harnack--Klein \cite{Klein} inequalities in the case of curves in projective spaces of higher dimension, see~\cite{Hilbertpaper} and~\cite{Pecker}.

-The immediate generalization of the Harnack inequality given by the Smith theory, the so called \emph{Smith inequality} (see, \eg,~\cite{DK}), involves all Betti numbers of the real part and thus gives too rough a bound when applied to the problem of the number of connected components in a straightforward manner (see, \eg, the discussion in Section~\ref{s.maximality}).
+The immediate generalization of the Harnack inequality given by the Smith theory, the so called \emph{Smith inequality} (see, \eg,~\cite{DK}), involves all Betti numbers of the real part and the resulting bound is too rough when applied to the problem of the number of connected components in a straightforward manner (see, \eg, the discussion in Section~\ref{s.maximality}).

 In this paper, we address the problem of the maximal number of connected components in the case of varieties defined by equations of degree two, \ie, complete intersections of quadrics.
 To be more precise, let us denote by